RayuY/Final-Project/script.md

 ###

 # (Guest)
-- TableBae is a single page app built by using the popular PERN stack, for the demo we've added a button to manage roles quickly so we don't need to deal with the Login/Register. so as a visitor, i can browse through the website, I click a restaurant to go to that specific restaurant's page with more details, to see more pictures.
+- For the demo we've added a button to manage roles quickly so we don't need to deal with the Login/Register.

+so as a visitor, i can browse through the website, I click a restaurant to go to that specific restaurant's page with more details, to see more pictures.

 # (Make/Cancel a reservation)
 - Now let's take a look at what a user can do, and we are going to sign in as Aldwin.
 He currently has no reservations and let's just arbitrarily book one for him, and he should get a text from twilio any moment.
 Sweet.. and if anything happens he can just cancel it.